ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Introduction

 Protoclusters, or embedded star clusters, are gas-dominated regions where stars are actively forming.
 Unlike clusters where gravity is dominated by the stars themselves, protoclusters are defined by the gravitational influence of the dense gas from which the stars emerge \citep*{stutz2018}.
 Studying these regions is crucial for understanding the early stages of star cluster formation, particularly the formation of high-mass stars, which significantly impact their surroundings through outflows, radiation, and supernovae, and predominantly form in clusters \citep{motte2018}.
 These massive stars play a vital role in shaping galaxy evolution and estimating star formation rates across the universe, highlighting the importance of studying protoclusters and their internal assembly processes to understand key astrophysical phenomena.

-In this context, the gas is often configured in filaments: elongated and dense gas structures that are the birth sites of prestellar and protostellar cores.
+Molecular gas is often organized in filaments: elongated and dense gas structures that are the birth sites of prestellar and protostellar cores.
 These cores, embedded within the filaments, represent the sites of star formation and provide a natural link to investigate the kinematic relationship between dense gas and forming protostars.
 Filaments can be detected at the scale of molecular clouds but also at small protocluster scales (<\,1\,pc); they constitute the immediate gas reservoir from which cores accrete \citep[e.g.,][]{kirk2013,stutz2016,zhou2022,hacar2023,fabien2024}.
-Understanding the kinematics of these filaments is particularly important, as sites of high-mass star formation (HMSF) often exhibit complex velocity structures with multiple components, which are key diagnostics of the star formation process \citep[e.g.,][]{csengeri2011a,csengeri2011b}.
-Thus, the kinematic information encoded in molecular spectra provides direct constraints on processes such as gas infall \citep[e.g.,][]{gonzalez2019, kong2019, DCN, liu2023, yiyo2024,nico2024}, outflows \citep[e.g.,][]{towner2024, armante2024}, ionizing feedback \citep[e.g.,][]{galvan2010, roberto2024}, and rotation \citep[e.g.,][]{gutierrez2021}.

-Building on this work, we extend the analysis to more extreme environments by focusing on the G012.80 protocluster (hereafter G012), one of the 15 nearby massive protoclusters observed by the ALMA-IMF Large Program\footnote{Proposal ID 2017.1.01355.L} \citep[LP,][]{motte}.
-ALMA-IMF aims to probe the origin of the initial mass function (IMF) in our Galaxy, providing unprecedented multi-scale data on cores, filaments, and chemically rich regions.
-This LP focuses on a variety of separate but related topics and techniques, such as the analysis of the different populations of cores in the sample \citep[e.g.,][]{DCN,pouteau2022,pouteau2023,nony2023,fabien2024,motte2024}, search for chemically rich regions using complex organic molecules \citep[e.g.,][]{bonfand2024,armante2024}, study of outflows \citep[e.g.,][]{towner2024,maxime2024}, and also (but not exclusively) gas kinematics in dense filaments \citep[e.g.,][]{yiyo2024,nico2024}.
+In cluster-forming environments, filaments are not expected to be static structures.
+High-mass star formation (HMSF) environments are characterized by deep gravitational potentials, high gas surface densities, stellar feedback, and strong gas motions (such as inflow, turbulence, outflow, among others) all of which can significantly modify the kinematic state of the filamentary gas.
+Observational signatures encoded in molecular spectra such as longitudinal and transverse velocity gradients \citep[e.g.,][]{gutierrez2021,yiyo2024,nico2024}, velocity coherent substructures \citep[e.g.,][]{gonzalez2019, DCN}, or multiple velocity components \citep[e.g.,][]{csengeri2011a,csengeri2011b} can trace gas accretion flows inside filaments \citep[e.g.,][]{ kong2019, liu2023}, gravitational collapse, rotational motions, or the impact of ionizing feedback and gas ejection \citep[e.g.,][]{galvan2010, roberto2024, towner2024, armante2024}.
+Distinguishing between these scenarios is particularly important in massive protoclusters, where different theoretical frameworks predict different roles for filamentary gas.
+For example, global hierarchical collapse models suggest that filaments funnel material toward cluster centers through gravitationally driven inflows \citep[e.g.,][]{enrique2019}, while alternative scenarios emphasize converging turbulent flows \citep[e.g.,][]{padoan2002} or rotationally supported structures as mechanisms shaping the filament dynamics \citep[e.g.,][]{andre2014}.
+Therefore, studying the kinematics of dense gas in filaments at protocluster scales provides a direct way to test how mass is assembled and redistributed during the formation of stellar clusters.